 My name is Marda.
 When I was little I wanted to be a witch.
-But not a cackling, haggard witch who stirs potions in bubbling cauldrons and flies madly across midnight sky on a broomstick, summoning a cacophony of banshees and horror and darkness.
+But not a cackling, haggard witch who stirs potions in bubbling cauldrons, gifting poisonous apples to unsuspecting waifs before flying madly across midnight sky on a broomstick, summoning a cacophony of banshees and horror around her.

-No. I wanted to make people like me.
-And to cast spells and conjure a magic that would turn life into the exact version that existed in my head.
+No. I just wanted to have the ability to control things.
+And to make people like me.
+And maybe to cast spells and conjure a magic that would turn life into the exact version that existed in my head.
 Whimsical.
 Majestic.
 Enchanted.
-And maybe I’d wear a hat and stockings and live in the woods.
+And perhaps I’d wear a hat and stockings and live in the woods.

 If you head on over to the What page, I’ll tell you more.“You have to be a bit of a liar to tell a story the right way.” -The Name of the Wind